mhiramat/mincs/README.md

        Bind HOSTPATH to PATH inside container.
        The PATH must be an absolute path.

+* -B or --background
+       Run container in background.
+The output of stdout and stderr are stored under tempororary directory.

 * -X or --X11
        Export local X11 unix socket